mudjaycker/mudjaycker/README.md

 ## I'm a Poet, Beatmaker with LMMS <img align="left" alt="LMMS" width="26px" src="https://lmms.io/img/logo_sm.png" style="padding-right:10px;" /> , and Developer!!!

-- 🌱 I’m currently speaking just 5 natural languages fluently and still learning the 6th, and I'm searching for the next 7th asynchronously 🤣.
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Learn more NLP and Languages and Compilation Theory
-- ⚡ Fun fact: I like to reinvent the wheel

-- ⚡ The best way to do something is to do it like you'll die if you do'nt.

 ### Languages and Tools: